gmetrixr/docs/gmetri-docs/docs/05_compatibility/04_constraints.md

 For example, if you run 3 4K (4096x2048) vidoes, you are effectively using 3x4096x2048 x (4 bytes per pixel) = 48MB of memory for _every single frame_!

 So, try to limit the number of high resolution images and videos you add to a scene.

+When you run out of graphic memory, you may also see things like green screen not work properly.